delhivery/tracely/README.md

 * Enrich sequential ping data:
     * Provide metrics on time and distance gap between two pings
     * Provide cumulative time and distance up to the respective ping.
-    * Provide details that which function modified the ping most recently and the type of operation.
+    * Provide details like which function modified the ping most recently and the type of operation.

 * Visualization:
     * Provide visualization capabilities, so that users can plot maps of individual pings or dual maps to compare two ping sequences, and visually inspect them.